Apparently trying to stem the tide of criticisms that have

 Dozens of fish traders have been killed by Boko Haram in northern Nigeria, and thrown into Lake Chad

-Leader of the Nigerian Islamist extremist group Boko Haram, Abubakar Shekau
+A file photo of the leader of the Nigerian Islamist extremist group Boko Haram, Abubakar Shekau Photo:

 Experimental drug 'successfully treated doctor who contracted Ebola'